leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/color/mix.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you see an image that you think might be yours, use the node map below to compare it to your stock image (pre-watermarked original).
+When you see an image that you think might be yours, use the node tree below to compare it to your stock image (pre-watermarked original).
-In this map, the Mix node is set to Difference, and the Map Value node amplifies any difference.
+In this tree, the Mix node is set to Difference, and the Map Value node amplifies any difference.
 The result is routed to a viewer, and you can see how the original mark clearly stands out.